-As one might expect, southern European countries well-known for their wines—such as France, Greece, Portugal, and Spain—have decided against taxing it or do so at a very low rate, while further north countries tend to levy taxes—sometimes hefty taxes.
+As one might expect, southern European countries that are well-known for their wines—such as France, Greece, Portugal, and Spain—either don’t tax it or do so at a very low rate.
+But travel north and you’ll see countries that tend to levy taxes on wine—and often hefty taxes.

-All European countries also levy a value-added tax (VAT)A Value-Added Tax (VAT) is a consumption tax assessed on the value added in each production stage of a good or service.
+All European countries covered also levy a value-added tax (VAT)A Value-Added Tax (VAT) is a consumption tax assessed on the value added in each production stage of a good or service.
 Every business along the value chain receives a tax credit for the VAT already paid.
-The end consumer does not, making it a tax on final consumption. on wine.
-The excise amounts shown in the map relate only to excise taxes and do not include the VAT, which is charged on the sales value of the wine bottle.
+The end consumer does not, making it a tax on final consumption. on wine, which is a tax charged on the sales value of the wine bottle.
+The excise amounts shown in the map relate only to excise taxes and do not include the VAT.

 |Czech Republic (CZ)||–||–|